 Typically, babies experience sleep regressions at the following ages:

 - 9 months

 Be aware of your child’s upcoming sleep regressions, physiological milestones, and mental leaps.
 Are your toddler’s molars coming in?
 Is your baby experiencing separation anxiety for the first time?

-To optimize your nightly routine, so you don’t get burned out in challenging times like these, check out How to: Bedshare In Real Life.
+To optimize your nightly routine, so you don’t get burned out in challenging times like these, check out my Bedsharing Beginner’s Guide.
 It shows you how to carve out 2-3 hours for yourself each evening.

 These events do not necessarily mean diaper leaks will occur, but your baby is going through something major — and they might.
 It can’t hurt to keep this in mind and take extra precautions, just in case.

 Safeguard your family & your family bed with a mattress protector